publicsamples/Moog-Animoog-Patches/README.md

 -   **Approx Size:** 50mb
 -   **Info:** [moogmusic.com](https://www.moogmusic.com/products/animoog)

-**Please note:** Loading user waves to Animoog is not supported by Moog AFAIK.
+**Please note:** Loading user waves to Animoog is not supported by Moog.
 I'm not resposible for any problems that might arise from installing these waves.
 That said, they work fine here.

 # Loading